Tallinn Town Hall

-The Tallinn Town Hall (Tallinna raekoda) is a building in the medieval Old Town of Tallinn (Reval), Estonia, next to the Town Hall Square.
-The building is located in the south side of the old market square and is 36.8 m long.
+The Tallinn Town Hall (Tallinna raekoda) is a building in the Old Town (Vanalinn) of Tallinn (Reval), Estonia, next to the Town Hall Square.
+The building is located in the south side of the medieval market square and is 36.8 m long.
 The west wall is 14.5 m in length, and the east is 15.2 m.
 It is a two-storey building with a spacious basement.
 It is the oldest town hall in the whole Baltic Sea region and Scandinavia.

 The weather vane "Old Thomas" (Vana Toomas) on the top of the town hall's spire, that has been there since 1530, is one of the symbols of Tallinn.

-The height of the Town Hall tower and spire is 64 metres.
-Tallinn Town Hall is located by the Town Hall Square, where the streets Kullassepa street, Dunkri street and Vanaturu kael lead.
+The height of the tower is 64 metres.
+Tallinn Town Hall is located on the Town Hall Square, where the streets Kullassepa street, Dunkri street and Vanaturu kael lead.
 One of the shortest streets of Tallinn is Raekoja tänav, which is located behind the Town Hall.